o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 1. In the **Comparing changes** page, you will compare your fork's branch against the remote source's branch.
 Ensure that the **base**, which you're comparing against, points to `o3de/o3de.org:main` or `o3de/o3de.org:development`.
 The **head repository** should be your fork.
 Then, in the **compare** dropdown, choose the branch that you want to submit.

 1. Verify that the changed files contains only the changes you want to submit.
 Only the commits you made should be listed.
-If there are more commits than you expected, stop here and make sure to properly sync your branch.
+If there are more commits than you expected, stop here and make sure to properly sync your branch using the fetch, merge, and push commands from the [iteration steps](#sync-write-add-commit-and-push) explained earlier.

 1. Choose the green **Create pull request** button to open the **Open a pull request** page.